Risks of Breast Cancer Screening

 One in 5 cancers may be missed by mammography.
 False-negative results occur more often in younger women than in older women because the breast tissue of younger women is more dense.
 The chance of a false-negative result is also affected by the following:

 Screening test results may appear to be abnormal even though no cancer is present.
-A false-positive test result (one that shows there is cancer when there really isn’t) can cause anxiety and is usually followed by more tests (such as biopsy), which also have risks.
+A false-positive test result (one that shows there is cancer when there really isn’t) is usually followed by more tests (such as biopsy), which also have risks.

 Most abnormal test results turn out not to be cancer.
 False-positive results are more common in the following: